Generic Name: morphine sulfate

-Accidental ingestion of morphine sulfate extended-release tablets, especially in children, can result in a fatal overdose of morphine [see Warnings and Precautions (5.3)].
+Accidental ingestion of even one dose of morphine sulfate extended-release tablets, especially by children, can result in a fatal overdose of morphine [see Warnings and Precautions (5.2)].

 Limitations of Use

-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
-Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with morphine sulfate extended-release tablets [see Warnings and Precautions (5.2)].
+Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].
+Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with morphine sulfate extended-release tablets [see Warnings and Precautions (5.2)].